root-at-iyn/CCT-APP-Prep/02-Core-Technical-Skills/B11-Cryptography.md

 #### Stream Ciphers

-A stream cipher operates on **1 bit of data at a time**.
+A stream cipher operates on **1 byte of data at a time**.
 The key in a stream cipher is used to generate pseudorandom bits *(keystream)* which is then XOR'd with the plaintext bits to encrypt it.
 The keystream is made up of a key which should remain secret **(128-bits or 256-bits)**, and a nonce which must be unique *(between 64-bits - 128-bits)*.
 The ciphertext is decrypted by XORing the ciphertext with the same keystream.
 RC4 (128 bit) is the most common stream cipher.

 #### Block Ciphers